philljudge/Azure-Migrate-PublicConnectivity-VM-Lab/README.md

 The appliance will check for updates and may take up to 10 minutes to finish configuring.
 Paste the key that was provided in the steps earlier and click verify.

 Once the Appliance is verified login with your Azure account.
-Please refer to the documentation for the required permissions
+Please refer to the documentation for the required permissions.

 ![image](https://github.com/philljudge/Azure-Migrate-VM-Lab/assets/131694192/5ef0107e-c046-4cd3-bd73-677c2160a251)